4.1. Overview

 Image, Surface, Spectrum and Refractive Index Plotting

-Display images, spectra, surfaces and refractive indices graphically
+Display images, spectra, surfaces and refractive indices graphically in 2D plots.

 optrace.plots